 Digital junk journal backgrounds can be as complicated or as easy as you need them to be.
-If you come from a mixed media art journal background (like I do), then you’d probably prefer the complicated look, one with lots of layers and a “messy” style with paint splotches, coffee rings, and doodles.
+If you come from a mixed media art journal background (like I do), then you’d probably prefer a more complicated look with lots of layers and a “messy” or grungy style.
+Think: paint splotches, coffee rings, and doodles.

 Whatever your style, the idea is to make sure all image elements used in a background work together, and that the background looks like it’s all one piece and not multiple separate pieces.
-Because Canva doesn’t have traditional blending options, you have to get a little creative.
+Because Canva doesn’t have traditional blending options like a dedicated image editing application would, we have to get a little creative.

 Opacity and Transparency